kravnos/web-summarizer/README.md

 Project documents are located in the [doc](doc) folder.

 ## Project Website 🌐
 Visit the live site at [web-summarizer-nf8x.onrender.com](https://web-summarizer-nf8x.onrender.com/)

-Check our final product demonstration at (https://youtu.be/6hawMy3JRDU)
+View a product demonstration at [youtu.be/6hawMy3JRDU](https://youtu.be/6hawMy3JRDU)

-⚠️ Free hosting service will spin down on inactivity, please be patient on first load! ⚠️

 ## Project Description 📝
 - Web Summarizer and Shortener